 We've been back in NYC for over a month and we're living in a house that's completely under renovation.
 We eat and sleep in our bedroom, only a few feet away from our dog's pee pad.
 It's not glamorous, to say the least.
 And as the snow falls and I seriously consider going to KFC for lunch since I don't have a kitchen and Ridgewood food options are limited, I can't stop thinking about our time in India.

-I'd been to India many times but this was my first trip in 10 years- and my first trip with my husband.
-The last time I went I backpacked around India and got horribly sick and stressed out.
-And now David was going to meet my Indian family.
+I'd been to India many times but this was my first trip with my husband.
+The last time I went I backpacked around India and was sick most of the time.
+Now David was going to meet my Indian family.
 I honestly wasn't sure how this was going to go.

 We started in Kolkata (more on this later), staying with my grandmother and spending time with my extended family.
 Since we had two weeks in the country we decided to strike it out on our own before heading back to the West.

 India provides a continent's worth of travel options, so we had some trouble figuring out where to go.
 After taking in a lot of advice (mostly from my Dad, who recommended all typical touristy spots) and reading vacation guides (aka the GOOP guide to India), we decided on Rajasthan.
 We were going to do India like rich white women!

 Rajasthan is totally different from the India I'd experienced- it's desert and mountains are a huge contrast to the wet, lush plains of Bengal where I spent my childhood summers.
 The food is heavy and creamy (but delicious), the clothing bright and ostentatious.
 There's dusty roads traversed by camels, palaces hoisted on mountaintops and floating in the middle of lakes (!), elaborate Hindu temples popping up from brightly painted villages.
 I get why tourists come here.
 It's the closest India gets to the image Westerners have of it.